Reading Shakespeare's Henry IV Part 1 recently I found

 way they are his intellectual children, but it was several months

 after finishing this essay before I made the connection.

-As I was enjoying, for the second time in two weeks; a wonderful production of As You Like It, at the Vortex Theater in Albuquerque N.M., I noticed something remarkable: in ACT V, SC.
-1, William Shakespeare wrote himself in to the play.
+As I was enjoying, for the second time in two weeks, June 2013; a wonderful production of As You Like It, at the Vortex Theater in Albuquerque N.M., I noticed something remarkable: in ACT V, SC.
+1, William Shakespeare wrote himself into the play.
 He is William, one of the more dull characters in the cannon of Shakespeare's plays, being interviewed by Touchstone, one of his most fun characters.
 He is written in, in such a way that probably only family and of course we with our biographical knowledge would be able to recognize him.

 What first caught my attention was the point in Touchstone's interview in which William is asked 'Wast born i' the forest here?'.
 The forest is Shakespeare's fictional Forest of Arden, habitation of lions and olive trees; it shares it's name with a real forest near Stratford-upon-Avon at that time as well as his mother's maiden name.
 This is the only play that uses the name Arden, and William is the only character that we know was born there, although Rosalind as Ganymede says she was.

 After the play I reread ACT V, SC.
 1, because I couldn't see any other obvious connection between the brilliant playwright

 and the character who sounds so ironic when asked if he is wise; answers 'Ay, sir, I have a pretty wit.'.
 This line is no longer ironic, but still funny when we realize this is the playwright describing himself.